vseib/deep-learning-nano-degree/02_neural_networks/README.md

 # 02_neural_networks

-Exercises and solutions from lecture 2 of the Nanodegree program.
+Exercises and solutions from lecture 2 of the Nano Degree program.

 ## Description

 **STOP!
-If you are taking the Nanodegree program, try to solve the project by yourself first!**
+If you are taking the Nano Degree program, try to solve the project by yourself first!**

 The folder